minprog/programming-1/info/20 Components.md

 ## Sections

 Lectures are supplemented by weekly, 60-minute sections led by the teaching fellows.
-Sections provide you with opportunities to explore the course’s material in a more intimate environment, with only your teaching fellow and a group of classmates present, as well as to dive into hands-on activities.
+Sections provide you with opportunities to explore the course's material in a more intimate environment, with only your teaching fellow and a group of classmates present, as well as to dive into hands-on activities.

 ## Office Hours